-The Maker 3 can cut over 300 materials including leather, card stock, balsa wood, chip board, glitter card, craft board, fabric and felt.
-You just need to check you have the correct corresponding blade.
+The Maker 3 can cut over 300 materials, including leather, card stock, balsa wood, chipboard, glitter card, craft board, fabric and felt.
+You need to check you have the correct corresponding blade.

-Yes, when you click on the Maker 3 as your chosen machine and send your project to cut you have the option to cut on the mat or off the mat.
+Yes, when you click on Maker 3 as your chosen machine and send your project to cut, you can cut on or off the mat.
 The great news is you can also select multiple ways.

-If you realise during the cut you need to change, it’s not a big drama, you simply click cancel the cut and re-choose mat or without mat.
+If you realise that you need to change during the cut, it’s not a big drama; you click to cancel the cut and re-choose the mat or without a mat.

-Here’s the thing, I adored my Cricut Maker, I wanted the Maker 3 because it’s new and shiny, not because I thought it would be superior to the current Maker.
-However if I am truly honest it is superior.
+Is it worth buying the Cricut maker 3?
+The thing is, I adored my Cricut Maker; I wanted the Maker 3 because it’s new and shiny, not because I thought it would be superior to the current Maker.
+However, if I am truly honest, it is outstanding.
 Yes, the Maker is fabulous, but the Maker 3 gives me butterflies every time I use it.

-So when asking the question should I upgrade?
-I would have said definitely no before, however if speed and smart materials, long projects and a slightly more refined cut are something you will appreciate then yes upgrade.
+So when asking the question, should I upgrade?
+I would have said no before; however, if speed and smart materials, long projects and a slightly more refined cut are something you will appreciate, then yes, upgrade.

-I have been using Cricut Machines for 6 years and have a wealth of posts to help newcomers navigate through Cricut Design Space and using all the materials to create great projects, so have included some links below to get you started.
+I have been using Cricut Machines for eight years and have many posts to help newcomers navigate through Cricut Design Space and use all the materials to create great projects, so I have included some links below to get you started.

 - How To Use Cricut Design Space